AdobeDocs/workfront.en/help/classic/manage-work/portfolios/create-and-manage-portfolios/review-requested-projects.md

 product-area: portfolios;projects
 navigation-topic: create-and-manage-portfolios
 title: Review Requested Projects
 description: When multiple project requests are submitted for review, the project management office or portfolio committee can meet to review submitted requests and determine project request approvals.
-To submit a project request for review, do one of the following:
+To submit a project request for review, do one of the following - EDIT ME.
 ---

 # Review Requested Projects